 When your baby grows, starts to move around and explore world, it is very nice to have a possibility for him/her to watch the world while strolling.
 Therefore when your baby can sit up you should consider buying a lightweight stroller.
 This is a light and compact pushchair, that weighs from 8 to 17 lbs.

 It is great for travels and quick trips to the city.
-You can start using it when your baby can sit up and has good head and neck control, so there is no risk of demaging her/his delicate spine.
+You can start using it when your baby can sit upright and has good head and neck control, so there is no risk of damaging her/his delicate spine.
 I started using lightweight when Haley was 7 months old, before that we were happy with our car seat frame and pram.

-You just strap your baby into the seat using 3 or 5-point harness and during transition between strolling and driving you just unfasten belts and strap your baby into the car seat.
+You just strap your baby into the seat using 3 or 5-point harness.
 I recommend using 5-point harness for the safety of the child.

-This type of stroller will serve you longer than pram or infant car seat, therefore make sure it is equiped with sun shade and cover and 5-point harness.
-Safety straps should be tight enough that the baby won’t fall out, but should also be comfortable for the baby.
+This type of stroller will serve you longer than pram or infant car seat frame, therefore make sure it is equipped with good sun shade and 5-point harness.
+Safety straps should be tight enough that the baby won’t fall out, but should be also comfortable for the baby.

 Lightweight stroller are usually pocket-friendly.
 You can even find some models that cost 50 dollars, but be careful with those!
-Often the cheaper ones are made of poor materials and are better suitable for dolls, not kids.
-I woudn’t risk.
-Models that cost around $200 have more features and accesories (child tray, cup holder, comfortable and adjustable footrest, easy folding).
+Often the cheaper ones are made of poor materials and are rather suitable for dolls, not kids.
+I wouldn’t take that risk.
+Models that cost around $200 have more features and accessories (child tray, cup holder, comfortable and adjustable footrest, easy folding).

-Remember: lightweight stroller should have a five-point harness for your baby safety.
+Keep in mind: lightweight stroller should have a five-point harness for your baby safety.
 This is a standard now, with most strollers.
 It secures your child at or above the shoulders, at the waist, and between the legs.
 Therefore it prevent baby from sliding or falling out, or from climbing out when you’re not looking.
-Buckle should be easy for you to operate, but difficult for small baby’s hand to unlock.
+Buckle should be easy to operate for you, but difficult to unlock for small baby’s hands.

 |Price range: from $50 to $500 (depending on the number of functions and features)|

 Are you looking for a lightweight stroller for your toddler?
-Click here to read my buying guide and ranking and find out how to choose the best one!
+I invite you to read my buying guide and ranking of the best lightweight strollers of 2018.

 Delta Children LX Side by Side Stroller

 Umbrella strollers are very light, usually they weigh around 10 lbs or less.
 They are very compact and can be fully folded.
-Sometimes they have even carrying straps so you can carry it over your shoulder.
+Sometimes they have carrying straps so you can carry them on your shoulder.
 Remember that umbrella strollers are only for older kids who can sit up and have perfect head control.

 |Price range: from $30 to $150 (higher-end products have more features)|